 Abstract Due Date: 8 June 2022Register

 This conference brings together academics, educators and practitioners from a wide variety of fields, for a collaborative, multidisciplinary exploration of the ways in which the pandemic has impacted education, and medical / nursing education.
 All abstracts are peer-reviewed.
 Themes and issues for the conference include, but are not limited to:

 Stream A: Medical Education

-More specifically, medical, nursing and other healthcare educators must train students, and a range of approaches have been taken, from placing interns into functional roles, to clinical simulations, to case studies.
-In what ways can these effectively replace previous pedagogic modalities?
-How will it impact the lives, careers and learning of medical and nursing students?
+During the Covid-19 pandemic, medical, nursing and other healthcare fields and other educators had to train students under very difficult conditions.
+A range of approaches have been taken, from placing interns into functional roles, to clinical simulations, to case studies, to fully online teaching and learning.
+In what ways can these methods effectively replace previous pedagogic modalities?
+How has it impacted the lives, careers and learning of teachers and students, and how has it impacted hospitals and clinics?
 In what ways do the new working realities and the ‘hidden curriculum’ take a toll on them?
 What happens to medical educators functioning under lockdown?
 What limitations do they experience?
 How can this be handled?

 Stream B: Education

 How has the coronavirus impacted education?
 Many teachers and university lecturers are lecturing online.
 Do the platforms that connect them with their students also create barriers?
 Their students are studying, progressing and being assessed under lockdown conditions.
 To what degree do the technical affordances of online teaching meet, or fail to meet teaching and learning needs?
 How well do they approximate previous pedagogic practices and instruments?
 What are the changes and the challenges to curriculum, delivery, interactions and assessment?
 How do administrators, teachers and students respond to this situation?
 How will this experience impact the lives, careers and understanding of these students?
 What the new working realities?
 What are new norms, beliefs and values of online teaching and learning?
 Will online delivery replace traditional teaching?